 In his 22-year career, Ruth hit 714 home runs, a mark that stood until Aaron broke it in 1974.
 Most of Ruth’s records have been broken, but his career slugging percentage remains the standard and he is almost universally regarded as the greatest player in baseball history.

-Tagged with: Babe Ruth, Boston Red Sox, New York Yankees
+Tags: Babe Ruth, Boston Red Sox, New York Yankees

 Dan Holmes is an author and baseball historian.
 He previously worked for the National Baseball Hall of Fame and Museum and Major League Baseball.
 He once defeated George Brett in Texas Hold Em poker and faced Phil Niekro's knuckleball.
 He has two daughters and he writes regularly about baseball and many other topics.